alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 ### Download a client VPN certificate for the Safe Haven Management VNet
 1. Navigate to the SHM KeyVault via `Resource Groups -> RG_SHM_SECRETS -> kv-shm-<shm-id>`, where `<shm-id>` will be the one defined in the config file.
 2. Once there open the "Certificates" page under the "Settings" section in the left hand sidebar.
-3. Click on the certificate named `shm-vpn-client-cert`, click on the "current version" and click the "Download in PFX/PEM format" link.
+3. Click on the certificate named `shm-<shmId>-vpn-client-cert`, click on the "current version" and click the "Download in PFX/PEM format" link.
 4. To install, double click on the downloaded certificate (or on OSX you can manually drag it into the "login" keychain), leaving the password field blank.

 **Make sure to securely delete the "\*.pfx" certificate file after you have installed it.**